 Many businesses, caught unprepared for disruption, are sitting on low inventory, while others have been stocking up to shield themselves from shortages.
 Things are especially tough for businesses with complex supply chains and fluctuating consumer demand since they’re exposed to risks from different directions at once.

-Viktor Miller, Head of Global Sales at PartnerTrade, a global 3PL service provider, believes organizations should use monitoring tools to better understand their target customer.
+Viktor Miller, Head of Global Sales at PartnerTrade, a global partner offering 3PL service for eCommerce and retail, believes organizations should use monitoring tools to better understand their target customer.

 Analyze your data